RealKinetic/locust_k8s/Blog_part_1.md

 ## Test Server

-I have created a repo we will build out as we go.
-Within that repo you will find an example_server program written in Go (compiled on OSX).
-You can directly grab that binary [here](https://github.com/RealKinetic/locust_k8s/blob/49b221e52484c6e0d165490a3dbbf1fe4d2f9dce/example_server) or clone the repo with the following command: `git clone git@github.com:RealKinetic/locust_k8s.git`
+I created a repo we will use to build out the server and test scripts.
+Within that repo you will find an [example_server](https://github.com/RealKinetic/locust_k8s/blob/master/examples/golang/example_server.go) program written in Go.
+If you are on OSX, and you trust random binaries from the internet, you can directly grab the binary [here](https://github.com/RealKinetic/locust_k8s/blob/main/example_server); otherwise clone the repo with the following command:

-Here is the Go code behind the file.
-It is also included in the repo if you would like to make changes or do not trust running a binary from the Internet.
-To build the go file run: `$ go build example_server.go`
+    $ git clone git@github.com:RealKinetic/locust_k8s.git

+To build the server, run:

+    $ go build example_server.go

-Once you have the binary or repo pulled down go to that directly:
+Once you have a binary by building or downloading it:

     $ cd locust_k8s

-And run the following command to run the server:
+And run the following command to start the server:

     $ ./example_server

-This server will sit on port `8080`.
+This server will listen on port `8080`.
 You can test it by visiting http://localhost:8080.
 You should see a page with:

-  Our example home page.
+> Our example home page.

-There are two other endpoints exposed by this example server.
+There are two other endpoints exposed by our example server.

-* `\login` which we will send a post request to and returns `Login.
+* `/login` which takes a post request and returns `Login`.
 The server will output `Login Request` to stdout when this endpoint is hit.
-* `\profile` which we will send a get request to and returns `Profile`.
+* `/profile` which takes a get request and returns `Profile`.
 The server will output `Profile Request` to stdout when this endpoint is hit.

-Now that we have an example server to hit we can create the Locust file.
+Now that we have an example server, we can create the Locust file.

 ## Running Locust